daylinmorgan/clonmapper/md/methods.md

 high diversity library.
 To do this, PCR is performed with primers containing Illumina indices that anneal to regions flanking the barcodes.

-1. Midi-prep one tube of transformed e. coli from step [*sgRNA Barcode Library Plasmid Pool Assembly*](#sgrna-barcode-library-plasmid-pool-assembly) according to manufacturer's instructions.
+1. Midi-prep one tube of transformed *E. coli* from step [*sgRNA Barcode Library Plasmid Pool Assembly*](#sgrna-barcode-library-plasmid-pool-assembly) according to manufacturer's instructions.

 1. Generate the phasing primer mixture 'CM-FWD-S1-PAS' by mixing equimolar amounts